annashipman/annashipman.github.io/_posts/2019-04-23-finance-for-non-accountants.md

 ## Technology is usually a cost centre

 A cost centre is a part of the business to which you allocate costs and is not responsible for revenues.
 This is in contrast to a profit centre, which can add to the company’s costs and profits.

-In most businesses, technology is a cost centre, meaning that the main way the technology department can increase the overall profitability is by cutting costs, and/or supporting the revenue-generating areas of the business such as a website, rather than directly increasing revenue, unlike, for example, a sales department.
+In most businesses, technology is a cost centre, meaning that the main way the technology department can increase the overall profitability is by cutting costs, and/or supporting the revenue-generating areas of the business, rather than directly increasing revenue, unlike, for example, a sales department.

 ## This can lead to misalignment of incentives